 For the purpose of conducting the proceedings in winding up a company and performing such duties as the court may impose, the court may appoint a person or persons other than the official receiver to be called an official liquidator.
 The appointment can be made at any time after a petition has been presented and before the making of an order for winding up.
 The liquidator will receive a salary or remuneration as the court directs.
 The liquidator shall be described by the style of the official liquidator of the particular company in respect of which he is appointed and not by his individual name.

-When the affairs of the company have been completely wound up, the court shall make an order that the company be dissolved from the date of the order and the company shall be dissolved accordingly.
-The official liquidator must report this to the Registrar within 15 days of the date of the order.
+When the affairs of a company have been completely wound up, the court shall make an order that the company be dissolved from the date of the order, and the company shall be dissolved accordingly.
+The order shall be reported within 15 days of the making thereof by the official liquidator to the registrar, who shall make in his books a minute of the dissolution of the company.

 A company may be wound up voluntarily in three ways:

-- when the period (if any) fixed for the duration of the company by the articles expires, or the event (if any) occurs on the occurrence of which the articles provide that the company is to be dissolved and the company in general meeting has passed a resolution requiring the company be wound up voluntarily;
+- when the period (if any) fixed for the duration of the company by the constitution of the company expires, or the event (if any) occurs on the occurrence of which the constitution provide that the company is to be dissolved and the company in general meeting has passed a resolution requiring the company to be wound up voluntarily;

-- if the company resolves by special resolution that the company be wound up voluntarily; or
+- if the company resolves by a special resolution that the company be wound up voluntarily; or

-- if the company resolves by extraordinary resolution that the company cannot continue its business due to its liabilities .
+- if the company resolves by a special resolution that the company cannot continue its business due to its liabilities .

-A voluntary winding up is deemed to commence at the time of the passing of the resolution for voluntarily winding up and the company shall cease to carry on its business.
-The company shall give notice of the resolution within 10 days of the passing of the resolution by advertisement in the Gazette and also in newspapers (if any) circulating in the district where the registered office of the company is located.
-If there is any default in compliance, the company and every officer who knowingly and wilfully authorises or permits the default shall be liable to a fine.
+A voluntary winding up shall be deemed to commence at the time of the passing of the resolution for voluntarily winding up and the company shall cease to carry on its business except so far as may be required for the beneficial winding up thereof.
+The company shall give notice of any special resolution for voluntary winding up within 10 days of the passing of the resolution by advertisement in the Gazette and also in a daily newspapers circulating generally in the Union of Myanmar.
+If there is any default in compliance with the said requirements, it shall be liable to a fine and every director or other officers of the company who knowingly and willfully authorizes or permits the default shall be liable to the same penalty.

-A members’ voluntary winding up is one in which the directors make a declaration verified by an affidavit to the effect that they have made a full inquiry into the affairs of the company and that, having done so, they have formed the opinion that the company will be able to pay its debts in full within a period, not exceeding three years, from the commencement of the winding up.
-The declaration shall be supported by a report of the company’s auditors on the company’s affairs but has no effect, unless it is delivered to the Registrar for registration before the date of a resolution for winding up being passed.
+A members’ voluntary winding up process is initiated when the company has stopped operating its business and a general meeting of members is held to approve a special resolution to voluntarily wind up the company.
+Before the members’ meeting is held, the directors of the company must declare by an affidavit that they have made a full inquiry into the affairs of the company and are of the opinion that the company will be able to pay its debts in full within 3 years after the commencement of the winding up.
+The directors’ declaration must be supported by an auditor’s report and be filed with the Registrar prior to the notice of general meeting being sent to members.